PoisotLab/ms_network_prediction/manuscript.md

 show slightly inflating the dataset with positive interactions enables us to counterbalance sampling biases.
 Furthermore, setting a minimum threshold of response balance is an established approach for datasets with strong biases [@Lemaitre2017ImbPyt].
 Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).
-The behaviour of the model was, in addition, checked by measuring the training and testing loss (difference between the actual value and the prediction, here using mean squared error) and stopping well before they diverged (which is one sign of overfitting).
+The behaviour of the model was, in addition, checked by measuring the training and testing loss (difference between the actual value and the prediction, here using mean-squared error) and stopping well before they diverged (to avoid overfitting).

 ![Proof-of-Concept: An empirical metaweb [from @Hadfield2014TalTwo], i.e. a list of known possible interactions within a species pool, is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
-The imputed networks are represented as their t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
-Empirical interactions are shown in purple, and imputed interactions in grey.
 Panels A and B represent, respectively, the ROC curve and the precision-recall curve, with the best classifier (according to Youden's J) represented by a black dot.
-The expected performance of a neutral "random-guessing" classifier is shown with a dashed line.](figures/figure1.png){#fig:example}
+The expected performance of a neutral "random-guessing" classifier is shown with a dashed line.
+Panel C shows the imputed usin t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a
+$k$-means clustering of the tSNE output.
+Empirical interactions are shown in purple, and imputed interactions in grey. ](figures/figure1.png){#fig:example}

 This case study shows that a simple neural network can be very effective in predicting species interactions even without additional species-level data.